Blohm & Voss BV 238: Design

-The BV 238 was an extremely large flying boat of conventional aerodynamic design, but bearing the usual B&V structural hallmarks of all-metal construction with a tubular steel wing main spar which also acted as the armoured main fuel tank.
+The BV 238 was an extremely large flying boat of conventional aerodynamic design, but bearing the usual B&V structural hallmarks of all-metal construction with a tubular steel wing main spar which also functioned as the armoured main fuel tank.
 Of the era, only the earlier Tupolev ANT-20, the Martin XPB2M-1 and the later Hughes H-4 had a bigger wing span.
-However it would be the heaviest yet flown, at 100 t fully loaded.
+However, the BV 238 would be the heaviest yet flown, at 100 t fully loaded..
+Principal differences between the BV 238 and the preceding BV 222, aside from the formerly greater size and some hydrodynamic improvements, included a revised elevator and an alternative float arrangement.

 The hull had an unusually long and slim planing bottom, of essentially two-step design but with a row of smaller auxiliary steps behind the main one.
 A large nose door opened onto its cavernous interior, with the main crew cabin immediately above and behind it.
+For ease of production, design features were kept relatively simple while no use of magnesium was made for any part of the airframe.

 The wing was of straight, constant-chord form with tapered outer sections.
 Auxiliary floats were integrated into underside panels of the outer sections and could be retracted to lie flush with the wing.
 A catwalk ran internally along the wing in front of the tubular steel main spar, providing access to the engines in flight.

-Power was provided by six 1,287 kW (1,750 hp) Daimler-Benz DB 603 liquid-cooled inverted V12 piston engines, arranged in nacelles along the leading edge of the centre section.
+It was powered by six Daimler-Benz DB 603 liquid-cooled inverted V12 piston engines, capable of producing up to 1,287 kW (1,750 hp).
+These engines were installed in nacelles that were arranged along the leading edge of the wing's centre section.